coredns/policy/README.md

   NOTE: because of the `/` separator included in a label of metadata, those labels must be enclosed in brackets `[...]`.

-  The following names are supported for querying information
+  The following names are supported for querying information in expressions

   * `type`: type of the request (A, AAAA, TXT, ..)
   * `name`: name of the request (the domain requested)